Strategy11/formidable-forms/readme.txt

 = Full Formidable Feature List =

 Since Formidable is not your average WordPress form plugin, this feature list is going to be very long.
-Grab a cup of coffee and read through, or just install the most powerful WordPress form maker plugin, your choice :)
+Grab a cup of coffee and read through, or just install the most powerful WordPress form maker, your choice :)

 * <a href="https://formidableforms.com/features/drag-drop-form-builder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Online drag and drop form builder</a>.
 Build everything from contact forms and email forms to calculators and complex online forms.
 Make amazing forms the easy way with a simple WordPress drag and drop form builder.
 No code required.
 * <a href="https://formidableforms.com/features/display-form-data-views/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Display form data with Views</a>.
 Other WordPress form builder plugins only let you collect data.
 Formidable lets you format, filter, and display form submissions in custom Formidable Views on the front-end of your site.
 Views turn forms into solutions.
 Job boards, event calendars, business directories, ratings systems, and management solutions.
 If you can come up with it, most likely Formidable can handle it.
 * <a href="https://formidableforms.com/features/dynamically-add-form-fields/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Repeating field groups (repeaters)</a>.
 Allow your users to add sets of fields to registration forms, application forms, email forms, calculator forms, and other advanced forms on the fly.
 * <a href="https://formidableforms.com/features/wordpress-multiple-file-upload-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Drag and drop multiple file upload forms</a>.
-Easily upload documents, files, photos, and music, with any number of files in job application forms (resumes), WordPress User Profile Forms (avatars), registration forms, and get a quote forms.
+Easily upload documents, files, photos, and music, with any number of files in job application forms (resumes), WordPress User Profile Forms (avatars), and get a quote forms.
 * <a href="https://formidableforms.com/features/wordpress-multi-step-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Multi-step forms with progress bars</a>.
 Want to increase conversion rates and collect more leads with smart forms?
 Create beautiful paged forms with rootline and progress indicators.
 Add conditional logic to page breaks for smart branching forms.
 * <a href="https://formidableforms.com/features/cascading-dropdown-lookup-field/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Cascading lookup fields</a>.
 Change values in other form fields or drill down through options to reveal a final value.
-Designed for country/state/city fields in registration forms and year/make/model fields in auto forms.
+Designed for year/make/model fields in auto forms and country/state/city fields.
 You can even use lookup fields to get a price from a separate product form.
 * Datepicker fields with advanced <a href="https://formidableforms.com/features/datepicker-options-for-dates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">datepicker options</a> including blackout dates, dynamic minimum and maximum dates, and inline calendars.
 Our datepickers are great for email forms, basic online booking forms, and event registration forms.
 * Create relationships with Dynamic fields.
 Populate form fields from other forms and link data between two forms without duplication.
 Form relationships are helpful in a huge number of cases including linking employment application forms to a job, quiz forms to a class, event registration forms to an event, and sports registration forms to a team.
 * Add password fields with a password strength meter in WordPress user registration forms, profile forms, and change password forms.